 Dosage Form: tablet

-Hydrochlorothiazide, USP is a white, or practically white, crystalline powder which is very slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol; insoluble in ether, in chloroform and in dilute mineral acids.
-Each tablet for oral administration contains 25 mg and 50 mg Hydrochlorothiazide, USP.
-In addition, each tablet contains the following inactive ingredients:microcrystalline cellulose, NF, lactose anhydrous NF, pregelatinized starch NF, sodium lauryl sulfate NF, silicon dioxide NF and magnesium stearate, NF.
+Hydrochlorothiazide, USP is a white, or practically white, crystalline powder which is slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol; insoluble in ether, in chloroform, and in dilute mineral acids.
+Each tablet for oral administration contains 25 mg or 50 mg Hydrochlorothiazide USP.
+In addition, each tablet contains the following inactive ingredients: corn starch, dibasic calcium phosphate, FD&C Yellow No. 6 Lake, lactose monohydrate and magnesium stearate.

 The mechanism of the antihypertensive effect of thiazides is unknown.
 Hydrochlorothiazide does not usually affect normal blood pressure.

 Hydrochlorothiazide affects the distal renal tubular mechanism of electrolyte reabsorption.
-At maximal therapeutic dosage all thiazides are approximately equal in their diuretic efficacy.
+At maximal therapeutic dosage all thiazides are approximately equal in their diuretic efï¬cacy.

 Hydrochlorothiazide increases excretion of sodium and chloride in approximately equivalent amounts.
 Natriuresis may be accompanied by some loss of potassium and bicarbonate.